-Every Director of our Study directions and programmes can discuss the partnership type and potential benefits of cooperation with the Study Direction’s Council, our International Department or/and Board Members and to offer an additional or the most appropriate type of cooperation to underpin a specific arrangement and goals of the certain study direction or programme, the Academy’s Development Strategy for 2016-2021 and our Internationalisation Strategy.
+Every Director of our Study directions and programmes can discuss the partnership type and potential benefits of cooperation with the Study Direction’s Council, our International Department or/and Board Members and to offer an additional or the most appropriate type of cooperation to underpin a specific arrangement and goals of the certain study direction or programme, the Academy’s Development Strategy and our Internationalisation Strategy.
 The partnership proposal may also be rejected.

 We welcome international diversity of our academic, research, scientific and student bodies and have identified different types of cooperation partnership which are fully in line with our Internationalisation Strategy’s goals and align to our partners’ aspirations.